epccs/parts_epccs/Docker.md

 docker compose up -d
 ```

+## To Do List

+Notes to remind me what I am working on

 - (done) Redo storage to mount the HDD on /srv/samba-share and serve it with Samba.
 Ensure it’s owned by UID/GID 1000:1000 (e.g., the first user created at system install).
 Samba can Force ownership to the UID and GID for any Windows computer that uses the share.

 - (wip) The host name, "inventree.local," has an issue of locking up at somewhat random times.
 It seems to be temperature dependent.
 It is currently running Windows with some stress tests to see if the problem duplicates.
 The machine is an HP Pavilion from 2017 or 2018 with an 8-core AMD (1700, Zen 1) processor.
 I could not figure out how to update the BIOS with Linux, so I put Windows 10 back on it to do that.
 It has a TPM chip, but Windows 11 does not support the AMD 1700 processor, which seems odd.
 It's a second-hand computer, so there are no worries about it.
 Looking at the HP forums, it seems they got themselves into trouble with this product line.
 They appear to have pushed an AMI F.57 update that caused all sorts of issues.
 The version I installed, AMI F.60, was released years later.
 The lesson seems to be that if you are going to do automated installs, this stuff needs to be well-tested.
 It might be better to let customers do manual BIOS updates; we just need a way to do that in Linux.
 Anyway, the BIOS is updated, I run some stress tests in Windows 10 and did not see a lock up.
 Now I am runing some test with Ubuntu 24.04 to see if it will lock up and it did around 24 hours.
 So now I have put Ubuntu 20.04 on it and will let it run while keeping an eye out for a lock up.
 The dmesg command shows a lot of issues with this version (mostly ACPI).
 I wonder if the newer version is twidling somthing that it should not, efectivly a Time To Live (TTL) timer.

 - The host name, "inventree2.local," is an older machine but should allow progress until the issue with the other is sorted.
 This Acer machine has no errors reported with dmesg running Ubuntu 24.04.